 |Notre Dame?
 Where are the lakes?
 Where's the Golden Dome?|

-• In the early part of the year, Tomasz Pompowski in Western Australia had some very good meetings with a number of Australian Members of Parliament.
-Tom, who used to work at the Vatican and still has some key contacts there, has been very active in working to introduce the Just Third Way in political, religious, and academic circles down under.
-It was not too long ago that Tom arranged for Norman G. Kurland, president of CESJ, to have a conversation over the internet with a small group, and has reached out to Notre Dame-Perth, which is affiliated with the University of Notre Dame in South Bend, Indiana, U.S.A.
+• In the early part of the year, an associate had some very good meetings with a number of Australian Members of Parliament.
+He also arranged for Norman G. Kurland, president of CESJ, to have a conversation over the internet with a small group, and has reached out to Notre Dame-Perth, which is affiliated with the University of Notre Dame in South Bend, Indiana, U.S.A.
 Tom reported that, although the MPs are very busy and only had limited time, interest was expressed in the ideas and there may be a good basis for follow-up.
 He plans on reaching out to some key members of the Australian Catholic hierarchy in the near future, to introduce Just Third Way concepts as one way of addressing some controversial issues in a positive manner.

 |Charles Stewart Parnell|